Honeywell (HON) Unveils Carbon & Energy Management Solution

 In the past 60 days, Griffon’s earnings estimates have increased 80.5% for fiscal 2022 (ending September 2022).
 The stock has declined 80.5% in the past six months.

-Carlisle Companies Incorporated CSL presently flaunts a Zacks Rank of 1.
+Carlisle Companies Inc. CSL presently flaunts a Zacks Rank of 1.
 CSL delivered a trailing four-quarter earnings surprise of 23%, on average.

 In the past 60 days, Carlisle’s earnings estimates have increased 22.8% for 2022.
 CSL’s shares have declined 1.2% in the past six months.